mercari-build/mercari-build-training/document/05-docker.en.md

 $ docker run -v $(pwd)/data/text_en.png:/tmp/img.png wakanapo/tesseract-ocr tesseract /tmp/img.png stdout -l eng
 ```

-What message was diplayed after running this command?
+What message was displayed after running this command?

-Running this command downlods the corresponding docker image from [the registry](https://hub.docker.com/repository/docker/wakanapo/tesseract-ocr) to your local machine.
+Running this command downloads the corresponding docker image from [the registry](https://hub.docker.com/repository/docker/wakanapo/tesseract-ocr) to your local machine.

 This docker image has a functionality to read texts from images (OCR).
 Using a docker allows you to run applications using an environment built within the docker image without altering your local system.